litepub/litepub/overview.md

 message which reference another message MUST do so using the message's `id`.
 The `id` of the message may be treated as a *capability URI*.

-When a message is deleted, the URI associated with the message `id` MUST not respond with the message contents anymore, which does two things:
+When a message is deleted, the URI associated with the message `id` MUST NOT respond with the message contents anymore, which does two things:

  * prevents further dissemination of the message through the federated graph